opentok/Opentok-Java-SDK/sample/Archiving/README.md

 ```

 Since this view has no further interactivity with buttons, this is all that is needed for a client
 that is participating in an archived session.
-Once again, much of the functionality is implemented
-in the client, in code that can be found in the `public/js/participant.js` file.

 ### Past Archives